Booking.com: best prices

 Avigliana originally developed in the 15th century when several of the princes of Savoy established their homes here.
 The town is also overlooked by the ruins of a 10th century castle, the ruins of which can be reached by a short walk from Avigliana centre.

 In the centre of the town, life revolves around the two main squares, the Piazza Santa Maria and Piazza Conto Rosso.
 Both of these squres are both impressively surrounded by grand medieval houses.
 The Piazza Conto Rosso in particular, with its medieval arcades and 13th century houses, several with fascinating decorative and architectural elements, is very picturesque.

-A building of particular interest is the 14th century Church of San Giovanni and the 16th century paintings by Defendente Ferrari it contains (in Piazza Conto Rosso).
+A building of particular interest in Piazza Conto Rosso is the 14th century Church of San Giovanni and the 16th century paintings by Defendente Ferrari it contains.

-Another religious monument is the Shrine of Our Lady of the Lakes (perhaps not surprisingly on the edge of one of the lakes in Avigliana) - admire the imposing entranceway then step inside to see the 16th century altarpiece and a 14th century icon of Mary.
+Another religious monument is the Shrine of Our Lady of the Lakes, perhaps not surprisingly set on the edge of one of the lakes in Avigliana.
+You can admire the imposing entranceway then step inside to see the 16th century altarpiece and a 14th century icon of Mary.

 You will come across several other small churches and other historical monuments such as the Round Tower and the Clock Tower as you explore.
 The Clock Tower is said to be one of the oldest in Italy.